jiminc77/PE-Fuse-Adapter/README.md

 # PE-Fuse-Adapter: Vision-Language Model Adaptation via Feature Interaction

-This repository contains the implementation of `Fuse-Adapter`, a lightweight module for adapting large, pre-trained Vision-Language Models (VLMs) to specific downstream tasks.
+This repository contains the implementation of `Fuse-Adapter`, a lightweight module for adapting, PE(Perception Encoder) to specific downstream tasks.

 ## Core Logic: The `Fuse_Adapter` Module